asg017/observable-prerender/README.md

 If `cell` is a SVG cell, this will save that cell's SVG into `path`, like `.screenshot()`.
 Keep in mind, the browser's CSS won't be exported into the SVG, so beware of styling with `class`.

+### notebook.**pdf**(path, _options_)

+Use Puppeteer's [`.pdf()`](https://pptr.dev/#?product=Puppeteer&version=v5.3.1&show=api-pagepdfoptions) function to render the entire page as a PDF. `path` is the path of the PDF to save to, `options` will be passed into Puppeteer's `.pdf()` function.
+This will wait for all the cells in the notebook to be fulfilled.
+Note, this can't be used on a non-headless browser.

 ### notebook.**waitFor**(cell, _status_)

 Returns a Promise that resolves when the cell named `cell` is `"fulfilled"` (see the Observable inspector documentation for more details).
 The default is fulfilled, but `status` could also be `"pending"` or `"rejected"`.
 Use this function to ensure that youre redefined changes propagate to dependent cells.
+If no parameters are passed in, then the Promise will wait all the cells, including un-named ones, to finish executing.

 ### notebook.**fileAttachments**(files)